-A UCU education is characterized by its broad and interdisciplinary nature.
+Our education is characterized by its broad and interdisciplinary nature.
 As a student, therefore, you design your own curriculum.
-This means that the curriculum does not have a fixed structure; instead you combine different courses to assemble a personal study program.
-The full three-year program has six semesters of four courses each, so by the end your curriculum consists of at least 24 courses (180 ECTS).
-Once you’ve completed the program, a Bachelor of Arts (BA) or a Bachelor of Science (BSc) degree.
+This means that the curriculum does not have a fixed structure; instead you combine different courses to assemble a personal study programme.
+Once you have completed the programme, you will receive a Bachelor of Arts (BA) or A Bachelor of Science (BSc) degree.

-- study abroad for a semester
+- Study abroad for a semester

-- do an (international) internship
+- Do an (international) internship

-- take off-campus courses
+- Take off-campus courses

-- take a minor, four related courses in a department other than your major
+- Take a minor: four related courses in a department other than your major

-- write an honors thesis
+- Write an honors thesis